r4skolnikov/TCP_SYN_Flood/readme.md

 ### How to use
 - clone the repository
 - write the target ip and the target port, please make sure the port is for tcp use, I recommend port 80 or 443.
-- run: python3 script.py on the project folder (terminal)
+- run: python3 script.py <Number of process> on the project folder (terminal)
 - you can use wiresharsk to check the traffic
 - To stop the attack just close the terminal.
 ### Contributors